 TCEP will be located at one of the former FutureGen finalist sites – the 600-acre Penwell site – situated fifteen miles west of Odessa, Texas.
 An environmental impact statement (EIS) is currently being prepared for The U.S. Department of Energy (DOE) on September 29, 2011 in accordance with DOE’s National Environmental Policy Act (NEPA), which requires an assessment of the environmental impacts of any federally subsidized project.
 TCEP received its air quality permit from the Texas Commission on Environmental Quality (TCEQ) on December 28, 2010 – a major milestone that is the key state governmental approval that is required to move the project forward to be privately financed and built.

-TCEP is currently scheduled to achieve financial closing and commence construction in Fall 2011.
-Commercial operation is scheduled for late 2014.
-The project will begin sequestering carbon during start-up and testing in 2014.
+TCEP is currently scheduled to achieve financial closing and commence construction in Fall 2013.
+Commercial operation is scheduled for 2017.
+The project will begin sequestering carbon during start-up and testing in 2017.